maelys-mcardle/snowflake/docs/high-level-assembly.md

 CODE  MNEMONIC  ARGUMENTS       DESCRIPTION
 ---  ---------  --------------  -----------
 20    ->        LABEL           Jumps to a LABEL.
-21   IF=        BANK1   BANK2   If BANK1 is equal to BANK2, run the next instruction (often a jump), otherwise go to the instruction after.
+21   IF=        BANK1   BANK2   If BANK1 is equal to BANK2, run the next instruction (often a jump),
+                                otherwise, skip the next instruction.
 22   IF!
-BANK1   BANK2   If BANK1 is not equal to BANK2, run the next instruction (often a jump), otherwise go to the instruction after.
+BANK1   BANK2   If BANK1 is not equal to BANK2, run the next instruction (often a jump),
+                                otherwise skip the next instruction.
-23   IF>        BANK1   BANK2   If BANK1 is greater than BANK2, run the next instruction (often a jump), otherwise go to the instruction after
+23   IF>        BANK1   BANK2   If BANK1 is greater than BANK2, run the next instruction (often a jump),
+                                otherwise skip the next instruction.
-24   IF<        BANK1   BANK2   If BANK1 is less than BANK2, run the next instruction (often a jump), otherwise go to the instruction after
+24   IF<        BANK1   BANK2   If BANK1 is less than BANK2, run the next instruction (often a jump),
+                                otherwise skip the next instruction.
 ```

 ```